Robert Yerburgh: Early life

-Yerburgh was the son of the Reverend Richard Yerburgh and Susan Higgin and had ten full brothers and sisters: Richard Eustre, Susan Edith, John Eardley, Oswald, Mary Florence, Edmond Rochfort, Rachel, Harry Beauchamp, Lucy Isabel, and Charlotte Elizabeth.
-By his father's second marriage in 1863 he had two half-sisters, Annie Constance and Mabel Stanley.
-He was educated at Rossall School, Harrow School, and University College, Oxford.
+He was the son of the Rev. Richard Yerburgh, vicar of New Sleaford, and Susan Higgin, daughter of John Higgin of Lancaster, and had ten full brothers and sisters; by his father's second marriage in 1863 he had two half-sisters, Annie Constance and Mabel Stanley.
+He was educated at Rossall School and Harrow School.
+He matriculated at University College, Oxford in 1873, graduating B.A. at St Alban Hall in 1877.
+He was called to the bar at the Middle Temple in 1880.

 Career

-After Oxford, Yerburgh was called to the bar.
-In 1886 he was elected to the House of Commons for Chester, standing for the Unionists, a seat he lost in 1906, but he was elected again in 1910.
-He was intended for a peerage in 1916 but died in December of that year, before the patent had been completed, aged 63.
+Yerburgh went the northern circuit as a barrister.
+In 1886, after losing the previous year to Walter Foster, he was elected to the House of Commons for Chester, standing for the Unionists.
+He lost the seat in 1906, but was elected again in 1910.

+In 1916 Yerburgh was intended for a peerage, but he died in December of that year, before the patent had been completed, aged 63.
 He was also a Deputy Lieutenant for Lancashire and a Justice of the Peace for Kirkcudbrightshire.

+Interests

+Yerburgh supported the British Produce Supply Organisation, set up in 1896 by Murray Finch-Hatton, 12th Earl of Winchilsea.
+He acted as president of the National Agricultural Union, and in 1901 introduced a motion in the House of Commons on the food security of the United Kingdom, about which he had grave concerns.
+When William Lancelot Charleton of Newark set up the British Agricultural Organisation Society, in 1901, to promote co-operatives on a model used already by the Irish Agricultural Organisation Society he became its president.

 Private life

 In 1888 Yerburgh married Elma Amy, a daughter of Daniel Thwaites, and the couple lived at Billinge Scar, near Blackburn, before moving to Woodfold Hall.
 They had two sons.
-Their eldest son, Robert, also became a Conservative politician and was elevated to the peerage as Baron Alvingham in 1929.
+Their younger son, Robert, also became a Conservative politician and was elevated to the peerage as Baron Alvingham in 1929 (his older brother, Richard, having died in 1926).
 Elma Amy Yerburgh died in 1946.